snowdon-dev/node-llm-test/README.md

 [![Npm version](https://img.shields.io/npm/v/node-llm-test.svg)](https://www.npmjs.com/package/node-llm-test)
 [![Download NPM](https://img.shields.io/npm/dm/node-llm-test.svg?style=flat)](https://www.npmjs.com/package/node-llm-test/)

-A puzzle test to evaluate the intelligence of large language models.
+A test to evaluate the various intelligence modes of large language models.
 A linear-time algorithm for generating infinitely many test instances.

-Using the most token-efficient method and the simplest token format, the test presents an easy logical puzzle, using a domain and steps that are native and natural to a computer agent.
-The puzzle may involve few or many steps and may permit simple tool calls.
+Using the most token-efficient method and the simplest token format, the test presents an easy logical puzzle, with a domain and steps that are native and natural to a computer agent.
+The puzzle may involve few or many steps and may permit the usage simple tool calls.
 The solution requires reasoning rather than computation, and the design eliminates reliance on memorization to ensure that the test cannot be solved by prior training.
 Please let me know if you encounter any issues.

 - See the web app at: <https://marketeer.snowdon.dev/tools/llmtest-online/>.
 - Don't want to keep running tests.
 Sign up to the periodic newsletter